ibm-cloud-docs/discovery-data/entity-extractor.md

     At any time during the labeling process, you can click **Save entity extractor** to save your work.
 1. If you don't have enough examples in the current set of documents, you can add more documents.

     From the *Document list* panel, click **Add documents**.
-The option is available only if there are more documents available in the collection.
+The option is available only when more documents are available in the collection.
 You can add up to 20 documents.
 If bulk labeling for all documents is enabled, labels are applied to the newly-added documents automatically.
 1. After you label examples in as many documents in the collection as you want, click **Save entity extractor**, and then open the *Train extractor* page.

 ### Labeling examples in bulk